-Unlike the scalar case, wherein the state $x$ was factored out during the computation of the NE takeover strategies and saddle-point value parameters $\mathbf{p}_{k}^{0}$ and $\mathbf{p}_{k}^{1}$, that simplification does not yield exact results for an $n-$dimensional system.
-The challenge for factoring out the state at any time $k \in \mathcal{K}$, arises from the term
+Unlike the scalar case, where the state $x$ could be factored out during the computation of the mixed NE takeover strategies and saddle-point value parameters $\mathbf{p}_{k}^{0}$ and $\mathbf{p}_{k}^{1}$, such factorization does not hold for an $n-$dimensional system.
+The difficulty in factoring out the state arises from the term:

-which arises when a mixed strategy NE takeover is played in either of the \texttt{FlipDyn} states.
-A similar challenge was encountered in~\cite{FlipDyn_banik2022}, where the aforementioned term was approximated to factor out the state $x$ while computing the saddle-point value parameters backward in time.
-Here, we propose a more general approach by leveraging the results of Theorem~\ref{th:linear_control_policy} to address this limitation.
-Recall that the parameterized control policy pair $\{u_{k}^{*}(\eta_{k}),w_{k}^{*}(\eta_{k})\}$ with a feasible parameter $\eta_{k}$ must satisfy condition~\eqref{eq:suff_cond_eta}:
+A similar challenge was encountered in~\cite{FlipDyn_banik2022}, where the aforementioned term was approximated to factor out the state $x$ during the computation of the saddle-point value parameters.
+In this work, we leverage the results from Theorem~\ref{th:linear_control_policy} and propose a general approach to address such a limitation.
+Specifically, we utilize the parameterized control policy pair $\{u_{k}^{*}(\eta_{k}),w_{k}^{*}(\eta_{k})\}$, where the feasible parameter $\eta_k$ must satisfy the condition (\eqref{eq:suff_cond_eta}):

 Substituting condition~\eqref{eq:suff_cond_eta} in~\eqref{eq:Nonlinear_Val} yields: